Borassus

-Borassus (palmyra palm) is a genus of five species of fan palms, native to tropical regions of Africa, Asia and Papua New Guinea.
+Borassus (palmyra palm) is a genus of five species of fan palms, native to tropical regions of Africa, Asia, and Papua New Guinea.

 Description

-These massive palms can grow up to 30 m high and have robust trunks with distinct leaf scars; in some species the trunk develops a distinct swelling just below the crown, though for unknown reasons.
+These massive palms can grow up to 30 m high and have robust trunks with distinct leaf scars; in some species, the trunk develops a distinct swelling just below the crown, though for unknown reasons.

-The leaves are fan-shaped, 2–3 m long and with spines along the petiole margins (no spines in B. heineanus).
+The leaves are fan-shaped, 2–3 m long, with spines along the petiole margins (no spines in B. heineanus).
 The leaf sheath has a distinct cleft at its base, through which the inflorescences appear; old leaf sheaths are retained on the trunk, but fall away with time.

-All Borassus palms are dioecious, with male and female flowers on separate plants; male flowers are less than 10 mm long and in semi-circular clusters, sandwiched between leathery bracts in pendulous catkins; female flowers are 30–50 mm wide, globe-shaped and solitary, sitting directly on the surface of the inflorescence axis.
+All Borassus palms are dioecious, with male and female flowers on separate plants; male flowers are less than 10 mm long and in semicircular clusters, sandwiched between leathery bracts in pendulous catkins; female flowers are 30–50 mm wide, globe-shaped and solitary, sitting directly on the surface of the inflorescence axis.

-The fruits are 150–250 mm wide, roughly spherical and each contain 1-3 large seeds.
-Depending on species, fruit colour varies from black to brown, yellow or orange; the fibrous pulp is aromatic and sweet to taste.
-Each seed is enclosed in a woody endocarp, which protects it when the fruit is consumed by elephants, monkeys and other frugivores.
+The fruits are 150–250 mm wide and roughly spherical, and each contains one to three large seeds.
+Depending on the species, fruit colour varies from black to brown, yellow, or orange; the fibrous pulp is aromatic and sweet to taste.
+Each seed is enclosed in a woody endocarp, which protects it when the fruit is consumed by elephants, monkeys, and other frugivores.
 At germination, the young seedling extends downwards into the soil and only a few leaves are visible above ground; this provides some protection against frequent fires in its savanna habitat; after an indeterminate number of years (the establishment phase), the seedling forms a stem and quickly grows above the savanna vegetation, where it is then less vulnerable to fire.